 In addition to these changes, we’ll be making other updates in the coming months.
 Expect to see more story maps added, other tools renovated and migrated to the new site, and eventually, a new interface developed for requesting and retrieving data.

 While we’re working on these features, you may notice some broken links or wonder where to find a particular bit of content.
-To find out where some of our most popular pages have moved, check out this page, which we will be updating in the days and weeks to come.
-In addition, feel free to contact us with any questions or comments to help you — and us — better sort things out.
+Feel free to contact us with any questions or comments to help you — and us — better sort things out.

 With that introduction out of the way, feel free to adjust your eyes, browse with briskness, pull out all of your devices, and explore our new website!